 A dearth of interest in recent weeks caused the selectmen to take action and hold the first public hearing to consider contract renewal, which expires on Aug.
-17. At the meeting on July 17, several residents of the Vinton Pond Road area, who lack service, decided to form a committee.
+17. At the meeting in July, several residents of the Vinton Pond Road area, who lack service, decided to form a committee.

-William Hewig, a representative from Kopelman and Paige, said "a committee of people who are dedicated to meet periodically" works.
+William Hewig, of Kopelman and Paige, said "a committee of people dedicated to meet periodically" works.

 According to residents in attendance, areas on Vinton Pond, New Fitchburg and parts of Bayberry Hill roads are having access issues.

-"This time and age when children need the Internet to do homework, we only have dial-up," said Emily Norton, who lives on Vinton Pond Road.
+"This time and age when children need the Internet to do homework, we only have dial-up," said Emily Norton, of Vinton Pond Road.

 Diane and Jerry Racette, also of Vinton Pond Road, said they have children in high school and college too, and that the lack of services isn't a new problem.

 Telephone poles need to be high enough to keep wires that carry phone, Internet and cable services at least 14 feet above the road, explained Town Administrator Andy Sheehan.

 "The pole space is not their responsibility, power companies have an obligation to do that," Sheehan said.